Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Analytical Example and Numerical Experiments

 \subsection{Analytical Example}

-We provide an instructive (albeit stylized) example to illustrate the structural property described in Section~\ref{sec:structural}.
+We provide an instructive (albeit stylized) example with two-dimensional feature vectors to illustrate the structural property described in Section~\ref{sec:structural}.
 For $1 \leq a < b$, define the set of buyer types as (see the blue region in Figure~\ref{figure_experiment_example} for a visualization of this set)

+In this example weight vectors lie in the intersection of a disk with the non-negative quadrant.
 Observe that all buyer types whose weight vectors are co-linear (i.e., they lie along the same unit vector) have identical budgets.
 Let the number of buyers in the auction be $n = 2$.
 Moreover, define the set of item types as the two standard basis vectors $A \coloneqq \{e_1, e_2\}$.
 Finally, let $G$ (distribution over buyer types) and $F$ (distribution over item types) be the uniform distribution on $\Theta$ and $A$ respectively.
 Since $A$ is discrete and $F$ does not have a density, this example does not satisfy the assumptions we made in our model.
 Nonetheless, in the next claim, we show that not only does a pacing equilibrium exists, but we can also state it in closed form.
 The proof of the claim can be found in Appendix~\ref{appendix_example_numerics}.

 \begin{claim} The pacing functions $\mu: \Theta \to \R$ defined as $\mu(w,B) = \|w\| - 1$, for all $(w,B) \in \Theta$, is an equilibrium, i.e., $\beta^\mu$, as given in Definition \ref{definition_equilibrium}, is a SFPE. \end{claim}